Now they can both enjoy the club Socially as Members. We look forward to having a drink together in the Bar!

 The Kitchen has had a full and thorough, professional, deep clean and been treated with a revolutionary long-term anti-microbial coating, designed to inhibit the growth of micro organisms for up to ninety days after application.
-As your server, I will be wearing gloves and a face shield at all times.
-With the renewed attention to safety no-one will be allowed to enter the Kitchen and all food orders will be taken by me at your table.
+I am delighted that the kitchen has been given a five star hygiene rating by Westminster Council at a recent inspection.

 As confidence and Club attendance grows so will the range of food on offer and our new extended menu, with comforting hot dishes, sumptuous salads, light bites, sharers and tempting desserts, will be introduced as soon as possible and eventually served from 12 noon to 7 pm.
 Once the Hall returns to operation, and you have an event booked, I will be able to provide you with a variety of menus, including lunches, dinners, buffets and canapés.

 Let’s hope things improve soon with the pandemic and we are able to meet up again soon.
 I so look forward to that day!

 Meanwhile keep safe and I hope you are able to enjoy the Festive Season despite the restrictions.